Linx (band)

 Linx were a British soul/Brit funk band consisting of David Grant (lead vocals), Bob Carter (keyboards), Andy Duncan (drums), Canute Edwards (guitar), Peter Martin (bass) and Junior Giscombe (backing vocals).
 Carter and Duncan were session musicians who were known for their contribution to Hazel O'Connor's Breaking Glass album and film.

 After their first hit in 1980, the band slimmed down to a duo of Grant and Martin.
-Peter Martin (the bassist) joined the band 23 Skidoo.
+Peter Martin aka 'Sketch' (the bassist) joined the band 23 Skidoo.
 Junior Giscombe became a pop singer in his own right.

 Overview

 Linx had six entries on the UK Singles Chart from mid-1980 until mid-1982.
 The band's biggest success was "Intuition", which reached number 7 in early 1981.
 Other hits included "You're Lying" and "So This Is Romance."
 Linx also contributed the track "Don't Get in My Way" to the influential C81 compilation cassette released by New Musical Express magazine in 1981.

 Linx split in early 1983.
 Grant later had a number of solo hits.
 Between 2002 and 2003 he was featured as a vocal coach on the BBC TV show Fame Academy.